 9. Hard Liquor

-the cream liqueurs, but you can always keep a stash of the hard stuff.
-While the flavors will almost certainly change because of oxidation, and an opened bottle may be short a few ounces because of evaporation, your spirits will be OK to drink as long as there is someone there to drink them.
+Toss out the cream liqueurs, but you can always keep a stash of the hard stuff.
+While the flavors will almost certainly change because of oxidation, and an opened bottle may be short a few ounces because of evaporation, your spirits will be okay to drink as long as there is someone there to drink them.